Italy Country Commercial Guide

 Medical Devices

 Within the National Recovery and Resilience Program (NRRP), the healthcare sector is slated to receive €1.18 billion to replace obsolete medical equipment.
-The money will be used to purchase 3,133 devices, including CT scanners, MRI machines, linear accelerators, fixed x-ray systems, angiography systems, gamma cameras, PET scanners, mammography units, and ultrasound devices.
-Procurement is expected to occur at the end of 2024.
+The money must be used to purchase 3,133 devices, including CT scanners, MRI machines, linear accelerators, fixed x-ray systems, angiography systems, gamma cameras, PET scanners, mammography units, and ultrasound devices.
+Procurement is 90% completed.
 In addition, plans call for the investment of €1.45 billion in 280 hospitals to advance digitalization, including applications in surgery units, less-invasive stabilization systems (LISS), laboratory information systems, pharmacy services, emergency rooms, triage, drug prescriptions, diagnostics, repositories, and scheduling.

 The Italian market is receptive to high-quality and technologically advanced diagnostics as well as therapeutic equipment and products.